ArasLabs/collab-folders/Import/READ_ME.txt

 Version:
 --------
-V3-0 (May 2014)
+V3-1 (May 2014)
+- added dynamic grid context menu logic
+- added/improved related projects property on folder and Document/CAD (if folder connected to project, property is filled) V3-0 (May 2014)

 - Made compatible with Aras10 - IE and Firefox - (90% but still some minor issues)